eldarseitabla/food-delivery-api/README.md

     - [x] Courier order
     - [x] Where did the courier most often was
     - [x] How many orders courier completed
+    - [x] How much did the courier take orders

 ## Install and Use